OracleMichael/OIC101/README.md

 5. Click **Next** and **Done**.
 A dialog box will pop up informing you that a change to this component will affect a map that depends on this component: select **Update**.
 The map in question is the map right after the trigger component.
 Select the **Map to sendToApp** to edit.
 <img src="images/OIC-5.05.png" width="100%" title="Edit the map again">

-**NOTE**: You will also notice that upon updating the trigger, the old variable you were tracking `execute` now contains a new object called `QueryParameters`.
-OIC cannot track variables that are not leaf nodes, i.e. have no children variables.
-You can confirm this by looking at which variable has a "dropdown menu" (not a leaf node) and which variables do not (is a leaf node).
-You will have to re-track a variable.
+**NOTE**: You will also notice that upon updating the trigger, an error will have popped up.
+This is due to that the old variable you were tracking `execute` now contains a new object called `QueryParameters`.
+OIC can only track variables that are leaf nodes, i.e. have no children variables.
+You can confirm this by looking at which variable has a "dropdown menu" listing its children variables (not a leaf node) and which variables do not (is a leaf node).
+Since "execute" used to be a leaf node, but by adding a parameter it became a non-leaf node, this integration is no longer tracking any variables, and you will have to re-track a variable.

 6. Right click the **\*message** row on the right and select **Delete Mapping** (first image).
 Once you are done, drag the `qmessage` variable from the left side to the `*message` variable on the right side (second image).
 Finally, click **Validate** and then **Close** in the upper right corner.
 <img src="images/OIC-5.06.png" width="100%" title="Delete the mapping">